MitchStevens/ComonadicUITalk/comonad_ui.md

 ----

 # Overview
-We have a new model for modeling UIs.
-This model can
+We have a new model for modeling UIs
-  - Eas

 ```haskell